Peonies in bloom

 Each spring, eager visitors make a special trek through our gardens just to view our peony collection.
 Here are a few beauties that you’ll see:

 The peony collection is one of the earliest features of the Dubuque Arboretum & Botanical Gardens.
-It consists of seven beds arranged in a spoke-like pattern that allows visitors to get up close to photograph (and sniff!) the blooms.
-Most of the plants were donated by Klehm Nursery in 1983-84, and the majority are the original plants, since peonies can live 25-50 years, or even longer.
+Most of the plants were donated by Klehm Nursery in 1983-84, and the majority are still original plants, since peonies can live 25-50 years, or even longer.

-The scientific name of these cultivars is Paeonia lactiflora, and they are “herbaceous” types, which means they die back in the fall and send up new shoots in the spring.
+The scientific name of these cultivars is Paeonia lactiflora, and they are “herbaceous” types, meaning that they die back in the fall and send up new shoots in the spring.
 The cultivar names are intriguing, ranging from ‘Bridal Icing’ and ‘Raspberry Sundae’ to ‘President Lincoln’ and ‘Mr. Ed.’
-Each name is displayed on a green stake next to the plant, so that any visitor who takes a fancy to a particular flower should be able to obtain it from a nursery or website that offers peony tubers.
+Each name appears on a stake next to the plant, so that any visitor who takes a fancy to a particular flower should be able to obtain it from a nursery or website that offers peony tubers.

 [Article credit: Kennie Harris | Charlotte Schope]